Family Milk Cows for Yoopers!

 You will need to become a Herd Share Owner.
 Raw milk cannot be sold or purchased in the state of Michigan.

 In our herd share operation, owners pay the farmer (Teri) a fee for boarding their share of the herd, caring for the herd, and milking the herd.
-The herd share owner then obtains the raw milk from his or her share of the herd.
+The herd share owner then obtains the raw milk amount commensurate to his or her share of the herd, based on actual production, weekly.

 Fresh cream from our cream separator.

-For each herd share purchased, you have access to one gallon of milk each week.
-You can also own half shares (1/2 gallon a week), or multiple shares (1+ gallons a week).
+For each herd share purchased, you have access to up to one gallon of milk each week.
+You can also own half shares (up to 1/2 gallon a week), or multiple shares (1 or more gallons a week).

-You pick up your fresh milk weekly at our farm private member drop site, and we will provide the containers- they are free to use.
+You pick up your fresh milk weekly at our on-farm private member drop site, and we will provide the containers- they are free to use.

 Information on Raw Milk: